MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-scope.md

 # required metadata

 title: Scope of the Brazilian localization
-description: This topic describes the strategy and scope for tax, finance, and accounting laws and regulations in Brazil that have been implemented as part of Microsoft Dynamics AX 2012 R2, Microsoft Dynamics AX 2012 R3, and Microsoft Dynamics 365 Finance.
+description: This topic describes the strategy and scope for tax, finance, and accounting laws and regulations in Brazil.
 author: sndray
 manager: AnnBe
 ms.date: 08/02/2018